-Twins of Evil is a 1971 British supernatural horror feature film directed by John Hough (American Gothic; The Legend of Hell House, Incubus) from a screenplay by Tudor Gates (The Vampire Lovers, Lust for a Vampire, Fright).
-It was produced by Harry Fine and Michael Style as Fantale for Hammer Films.
-In the US, the film was cut heavily and released as Twins of Dracula.
+Twins of Evil is a 1971 British supernatural horror film directed by John Hough (American Gothic; The Legend of Hell House, Incubus) from a screenplay written by Tudor Gates (The Vampire Lovers, Lust for a Vampire, Fright).
+Produced by Harry Fine and Michael Style as Fantale for Hammer Films.

-The movie stars Peter Cushing, Dennis Price, Isobel Black, Kathleen Byron, Damien Thomas (Journey to the Unknown TV series), David Warbeck (The Beyond; The Black Cat) and real-life twins Mary Collinson and Madeleine Collinson.
+The movie stars Peter Cushing, Dennis Price, Isobel Black, Kathleen Byron, Damien Thomas (Journey to the Unknown TV series), David Warbeck (Panic; The Beyond; The Black Cat; Craze) and real-life twins Mary Collinson and Madeleine Collinson.

 It is the third film of The Karnstein Trilogy, based on the vampire tale Carmilla by Sheridan Le Fanu.
 The film has the least resemblance to the novel and adds a witch-finding theme to the vampire story.
 Much of the plot revolves around the contrasting evil and good natures of two beautiful sisters, Frieda and Maria Gellhorn.